puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_aws.markdown

 - The ID of the instance
 - The state of the instance, for example, running or terminated

-**If you have no instances running, then nothing will be returned.**
+**If you have no instances running, nothing will be returned.**

-Creating a new Amazon EC2 instance
+Creating a new EC2 instance
 -----

-You can create a new instance with the `node_aws create` action.
+New instances are created using the `node_aws create` or the `node_aws bootstrap` actions.
+The `create` action simply builds a new EC2 machine instance.
+The `bootstrap` "wrapper" action creates, classifies, and then initializes the node all in one command.

+### Using `create`

+The `node_aws create` subcommand is used to build a new EC2 instance based on a selected AMI image.

-To create a new EC2 instance we need to add three required options:
+The subcommand has three required options:

-- The AMI image we wish to start.
+- The AMI image we'd like to use. (`--image`)
-- The name of the SSH key pair to start the image with ([see here](./cloudprovisioner_configuring.html#additional-aws-configuration) for more about creating Amazon-managed key pairs).
+- The name of the SSH key pair to start the image with (`--keyname`).
+[See here](./cloudprovisioner_configuring.html#additional-aws-configuration) for more about creating Amazon-managed key pairs.
-- The type of instance we wish to create.
+- The type of machine instance we wish to create (`--type`).
 You can see a list of types [here](http://aws.amazon.com/ec2/instance-types/).

-Let's provide this information and run the command:
+Provide this information and run the command:

     $ puppet node_aws create --image ami-edae6384 --keyname cloudprovisioner --type m1.small
     notice: Creating new instance ...